 A latent defect in buildings can be best explained as a failure of materials or the result of poor workmanship during a building’s construction.
-If problems are noticed within the first year or two, the building contractor themselves (in most cases) have the right to return to site to remedy any defects.
-However, these defects may not become apparent or easily detectable until some considerable time after construction.
+If problems are noticed within the first year or two, the building contractor themselves (in most cases) have the right to return to site to remedy those latent defects.
+However, latent defects may not become apparent or easily detectable until some considerable time after construction.
 Once practical completion of the building has been certified, the defects’ indemnity begins.
 During this period, most buildings will benefit from a NHBC or Insurer backed warranty.

 Examples of damage sustained due to Latent Defects: